abduh3131/scroot/scroot-Stable/scroot/GUI_GUIDE.md

 ### Launch Controls
 - **Start Pilot** launches the autonomy stack using all settings from both tabs (camera, vehicle envelope, lane profile, mindset, etc.).
 The button disables itself while the system runs.
 - **Stop Pilot** sends a stop signal to the background thread.
 Always use this before closing the application to ensure logs flush cleanly.
-- **Launch Log** streams real-time telemetry, including actuator commands, arbiter verdicts (`ALLOW`, `AMEND`, `BLOCK`), reason tags (e.g., `ttc_low`, `lane_bias_right`), and narration lines.
+- **Launch Log** streams real-time telemetry, including actuator commands, arbiter verdicts (`ALLOW`, `AMEND`, `BLOCK`), reason tags (e.g., `ttc_low`, `vru_slow`), and narration lines.

+### Telemetry + LiDAR Snapshot
+- **Throttle / Brake / Steer** gauges mirror the live actuator command so you can confirm the pilot is smoothly modulating inputs.
+- **Safety Arbiter** label shows the latest verdict plus reason tags if an AMEND/BLOCK occurred.
+- **Lane Status** reports the detector confidence and lateral offset (positive = right of center, negative = left).
+The overlay remains cosmetic but this readout confirms the warp calibration is sensible.
+- **LiDAR (closest | median)** continuously summarizes the fused ranges coming from `~/scroot/runtime_inputs/lidar.npy`.
+As soon as the ROS bridge writes the SensorHub data, the GUI prints a line such as `0.82 m min | 4.10 m med` both in the telemetry row and the Command Console so you can validate that the fused topic is feeding the pilot.

 ### Live Camera, Overlay, and Messaging
-- **Live Feed panel** shows the current camera image with projected trajectory lines (center and envelope boundaries).
+- **Live Feed panel** shows the current camera image with YOLO bounding boxes and, when the detector is confident, a translucent lane corridor plus a bird’s-eye inset.
 The banner color mirrors the arbiter verdict (green = ALLOW, amber = AMEND, red = BLOCK) and lists reason tags plus latency.
-The lane detector paints a translucent corridor between the rails, drops a miniature bird’s-eye inset in the upper-right corner so you can verify what the detector sees, and uses the warp + horizon trim you saved in the Launch tab so the overlay hugs the pavement instead of floating toward the horizon.
-- **Throttle/Brake gauges** update each tick to mirror actuator outputs.
-Green bars rise with throttle, red bars rise with braking, and the steer readout helps correlate servo motion with what you see on screen.
-- **Gate tags & caps** appear inside the overlay text whenever the SafetyGate clamps throttle (`caps_speed`, `envelope_stop`, etc.) or when the Safety Mindset imposes a stricter limit.
+When no lane is detected the overlay remains hidden and the video feed stays clean.
 - **Command Messaging box** records every verdict change and directive in natural language.
 Use the entry field to send commands such as “drive 3 m forward”, “turn left”, or “stop” without leaving the GUI—the Command Interface parses them immediately.

 ## 3. Media Test Tab